ErnesG/ErnesG/README.md

 Hi My name is Ernesto
- I am a Full Stack Web Developer:
-* Passionate about building tech solutions that simplify people's lives by leveraging the latest technologies.
+I am a Full Stack Web Developer passionate about building tech solutions that simplify people's lives by leveraging the latest technologies.
 Committed to continuous learning and self-improvement while delivering solutions with cutting-edge development tools:
 - ReactJS
 - Express JS
 - ViteJs